stfc/RegentParticleDSL/docs/developers_guide/patterns.md

 # Common implementation patterns

-This section of the developers guide covers common patters of code used in RegentParticleDSL, and how they work.
+This section of the developers guide covers common patters of code used in HartreeParticleDSL, and how they work.

 ## Data copies between Regions
-In many places in RegentParticleDSL, data is copied from multiple regions, which may be constructured from different field spaces.
+In many places in HartreeParticleDSL, data is copied from multiple regions, which may be constructured from different field spaces.
 Example uses of this functionality is in the HDF5 simple IO module:
 ```
 [mapper_fields:map(function(field)